rollbar/terraform-provider-rollbar/docs/README.md

 The following arguments are supported:

-* `token` - (Required) This is the Rollbar authentication token.
+* `api_key` - (Required) This is the Rollbar authentication token.
 The value can be sourced from the ROLLBAR_TOKEN environment variable.

 Data Sources